 I expected a place with so much history such as Buckingham Palace to be crowded with ghosts, but I could only find two.
 There might be more spirits at the Palace, but these two are the most notorious ghosts.

 The rear terrace of the palace is haunted by a chained monk in a brown cowl.
 He probably died in a punishment cell from the time when a monastery stood on the site.
 No one knows who he was and how he died, but he’snot harmfull.

 The second ghost that haunts Buckingham Palace is the ghost of Major John Gwynne, who served as King Edward VII’s private secretary.
 A scandal forced him to divorce his wife and because of this, he was shunned by upper society.
 Gwynne couldn’t cope with a life of shame, so he ended his life in his office on the first floor by shooting himself in the head.
 Staff members don´t like that office.
 There’s a negative and an uneasy feeling inside it.
 Also, the sound of a single gunshot coming from inside the office is often heard.

 Buckingham Palace today

-If it wasn’t for the coronavirus, Queen Elizabeth II would definitely be back home.
-Because, as much as it is an administration office, it’s also very much a family home.
-The Queen gave birth to Prince Charles and Prince Andrew at the palace and christenings and weddings took place here.
+The late Queen gave birth to Prince Charles and Prince Andrew at the palace and christenings and weddings took place here.
 It’s also the home of the Changing of the Guard ceremony and during Summer, the palace is open to the public.
 It’s really worth a visit!

 Do you want to read more about haunted places in Europe?
 Click here!